hynek/structlog/docs/getting-started.md

 If you want pretty exceptions in development (you know you do!), additionally install either [*Rich*] or [*better-exceptions*].
 Try both to find out which one you like better -- the screenshot in the README and docs homepage is rendered by *Rich*.

-On Windows, you also have to install [*colorama*] if you want colorful output beside exceptions.
+On Windows, you also have to install [*Colorama*] if you want colorful output beside exceptions.

 ## Your First Log Entry